 Here are Woolworth Mobile’s current SIM-only plans:

-If you go over your 200MB of daily data, Telstra will bill an extra $10 and a further 500MB of roaming data to your account.
+If you go over your 200MB of daily data, Telstra will charge you another $10 and add 500MB of roaming data to your account.
 This data has a 31-day expiry and can be used on subsequent days whenever you go over your initial 200MB.

-Telstra plans might be pricier, but they tend to come with a bunch of freebies.
+Telstra plans tend to be the pricier option, but you can also get plenty of freebies.
 To start, every Big T mobile customer gets the following with their plan or recharge: